What is the probability of mutation?

 Rh factor inheritance

-This protein is inherited according to the dominant principle, that is, its presence is encoded by the dominant gene.
-For example, if this gene is denoted by the letter D, then a Rh-positive person may have the DD or Dd genotype.
-With the genotype dd, the blood will be Rh-negative.
+This protein is inherited according to a dominant principle, that is, its presence is encoded by a dominant gene.
+For example, if this gene is designated by the letter D, then a Rh-positive person may have a DD or Dd genotype.
+With the dd genotype, the blood will be Rh negative.

 II, III or IV